practicalli/spacemacs/snippets/index.md

                  auto-completion-enable-sort-by-usage t)
 ```

+## Snippet save locations
+Snippets are saved in `~/.emacs.d/private/snippets/`.
+When `~/.spacemacs.d` is used for the Spacemacs configuration, snippets are saved in `~/.spacemacs.d/snippets/` directory.

+Each snippet is saved in its own file, named after the alias of the snippet.
+The snippet file is located in a directory named after the Emacs major mode it belongs to.

+A snippet called `wip` for Clojure has a file name `wip` and is in saved in directory named `clojure`.

 ## Resources
 * [How to make better use of Yasnippet in my Emacs workflow](http://sachachua.com/blog/2015/01/thinking-make-better-use-yasnippet-emacs-workflow/) - Sacha Chua